jimb245/2PiWireGuardVPN/README.md

 ```
 sudo wg-quick up wg0
+sudo systemctl enable wg-quick@wg0.service
 ```

 Check that the "ifconfig" command shows a "wg0" interface created.
+From now on WireGuard will start on boot.

 #### 5.4 Change default login passwords